sauercrowd/kitematic-docker/README.md

 So, we need our X11 socket, the display variable, the magic cookies, and our docker socket.
 (And make it privileged to be able to write to the sockets)

+The container won't terminate if you close the Kitematic window (I'm not shure why)

+But if you want to start the container later again, just execute ```docker restart kitematic ``` (It will take a few seconds until it starts up)

 That's all!